-The deadline for companies to join MTD for corporation tax will be no earlier than April 2026, but you can start preparing the ground now.
+The start date for companies to join MTD for corporation tax has not been announced, and is likely to be no earlier than April 2030, but you can start preparing the ground now.

 Who will have to comply?

 MTD for corporation tax will apply to all entities within the charge to corporation tax, including non-resident companies, clubs and non-exempt public bodies.
 There will be no deminimis turnover threshold, so even the smallest companies will have to comply.